szety/finger-gesture-adxl345/README.md

 ADXL345 accelerometer gives x,y,z acceleration depending on the chip's orientation.
 See https://www.youtube.com/watch?v=T_iXLNkkjFo for more details.

-The program captures the accelerometer data of corresponding to the simple finger gesture of open and close in different orientation.
-Then Bayesian optimization tunes a xgboost classifier hyperparameters (tree depth and learning rate) for better classification.
+The program captures the accelerometer data corresponding to the simple finger gesture of open and close in different orientation.
+Then Bayesian optimization tunes a xgboost classifier hyperparameters (tree depth and learning rate) for better result.